 It’s far from being the largest palace in Europe as it’s considered to be nothing more than a large one-story villa, but the curved design of the style reflects this remarkable structure.
 It also features an immense garden full of follies and temples.

 Amalienburg is a simple hunting lodge that was designed as a marvelous Rococo building.
 It was commissioned by Elector Karl Albrecht, a man who became Holy Roman Emperor Charles VII, for his wife Maria Amalia of Austria, hence the name of the building.

-The building was constructed between 1734 and 1739 and designed by renowned Belgian-born architect François de Cuvilliés (1695-1768), a man who singlehandedly introduced the Rococo architectural style to Central Europe.
+The building in Munich was constructed between 1734 and 1739 and designed by renowned Belgian-born architect François de Cuvilliés (1695-1768), a man who singlehandedly introduced the Rococo architectural style to Central Europe.
 The Hall of Mirrors inside the building is considered to be the epitome of Rococo architecture.

 3. Hôtel de Soubise